GST registration and e-invoicing in Singapore: InvoiceNow guide for businesses

 Businesses excluded from the GST InvoiceNow requirement

-- an overseas entity registered under the Overseas Vendor Registration (OVR) Pay-only regime and OVR full regime.
+• an overseas entity registered under the Overseas Vendor Registration (OVR) Pay-only regime and OVR full regime.

 Steps to comply with the InvoiceNow e-invoicing requirement

-Fortunately, many widely-used cloud accounting platforms, such as Xero, are already InvoiceNow-ready.
+Fortunately, many widely used cloud accounting platforms, such as Xero, are already InvoiceNow-ready.
 If you’re already working with an InvoiceNow-Ready Solution Provider (IRSP), they may be able to register your business in the SG Peppol Directory.

 Once registered, you will receive a Peppol ID, which allows you to continue using their platform to transmit invoices to the IRAS.

 Alternatively, if you have not yet integrated an accounting solution into your business and need support in meeting this new requirement, our Singapore-based team can help you make the shift to e-invoicing.
+As a IMDA-accredited InvoiceNow-Ready Solution Provider (IRSP) Reseller for Xero, we continue to be a partner that our clients can trust for tax and accounting in Singapore.

 How we can help with InvoiceNow and GST compliance

-- Registering your business on the SG Peppol Directory
+• Register your business on the SG Peppol Directory

-- Getting your Peppol ID linked to your Unique Entity Number (UEN)
+• Get your Peppol ID linked to your Unique Entity Number (UEN)

-Adopting e-invoicing early will allow you to streamline your processes and reduce the effort involved in GST reporting.
+Adopting e-invoicing early will also allow you to streamline your processes and reduce the effort involved in GST reporting.
 For support with preparing your business for InvoiceNow and meeting the IRAS’ requirements, please get in touch with us.

 What is e-invoice in Singapore and how is it different from paper or PDF invoices?